Skip to content

 Now that you have a clear and compelling documentary pitch deck, all you need are investors to read it.
 Not surprisingly, the inboxes of most documentary investors are packed with pitches.
 To entice investors to open and read it, your email needs to stand out from the rest:

 • Write a creative subject line.
 Describe what’s in the email, using only a few words.
-For example, “This Will Be the Best Million You’ve Spent” works better than “A New Pitch Deck to Consider.”
-Don’t mislead readers by promising something you don’t deliver in the email or pitch deck.
+Be cautious to not mislead readers by promising something you don’t deliver in the email or pitch deck.

-• Use your log line as the preview text.
+• Use your logline as the preview text.
 Preview text is the summary sentence you see before opening an email.
 Use it to quickly grab attention.
-For example, ask a question or share a shocking quote.

 • Customize your message.
 Even if you have to email 50 investors, fight the urge to use a mass-mailing template.
 Instead, tailor each email to an investor’s interests.
-For example, summarize what the investor gets out of funding your project, or highlight how it relates to a cause they support.
+If relevant, highlight how your documentary relates to a cause they support.

 Follow up within a week of sending your first email.
 This gets your pitch back to the top of the inbox and shows investors how serious you are; you’re not just pitching random investors and hoping something sticks.
 Adjust your email and pitch deck until you find a formula that works for you.